ZeusWPI/HTTPizza/CHALLENGES.md

 Try to bruteforce all possible pizzas to see what pizzas exist.
 The order of toppings/sauces doesn't matter, nor does how many times you include the same topping/sauce.

+Reward: every teammember gets one **free** slice of pizza

 ## 4. Time to order!

 Each table has an oven in which you can bake a single pizza.
 After finding which pizza you want to order in #3, you can now order the pizza you got by making an ORDER request to `/order`.
 This request needs to have the `Pizza-Type` header set to the name of the pizza you got in #3.
 The response will have an `Oven-Time` header containing a number.
 This number indicates the number of seconds the pizza needs to be baked in the oven.

 After that time has passed, make a PIZZA request to `/pickup`.
 This will return your pizza ID.

+Reward: every teammember gets two **free** pizza slices!

 ## 5. Om nom nom

 My favorite part!
 We can now eat the pizza we just got from the oven by making an EAT request to `/pizza/<your-pizza-id-here>/`.
 This will redirect you to a pizza slice, which you then have to EAT.
 Every request to your pizza will return a new slice, until there's no more pizza left.

-Please eat your entire pizza before continueing.
+Please eat your entire pizza before continuing.

+Reward: every successful EAT request for a slice can be redeemed for an actual slice of pizza!

+# Extra challenges

+## I. Start your own pizza place

+Now write a HTTPizza/2.0 server from scratch that can handle HTTPizza requests.